Robert K. Agar Jr. Volunteerism Award

 Daniel C. Dillon Helping Hands, Caring Heart Award

-First introduced in 1999, this award recognizes an unsung hero in our community – one who quietly, with little fanfare or recognition, makes our community a better place through volunteer efforts.
-In 2005, upon being honored with the award, the name was changed to the Daniel C. Dillon Helping Hands, Caring Heart Award for Mr. Dillon's tireless efforts as the CEO of Berkshire United Way and a faithful steward of the organizations's brand, message and commitment to service.
+First introduced in 1999, the Helping Hands, Caring Heart award recognizes an unsung hero in our community – one who quietly, with little fanfare or recognition, makes our community a better place through volunteer efforts.
+The award was renamed following Dan's retirement from numerous years of service as CEO of Berkshire United Way and to the community.

-This award was first presented in 1997 to honor the memory of Ed Dery who, died very young but left a legacy of giving and caring for his community that few can ever hope to match.
+This award was first presented in 1997 to honor the memory of Ed Dery, who died young but left a legacy of giving and caring for his community that few can ever hope to match.
 This is not an annual award.
-It is presented to honor extraordinary commitment to the improvement of the quality of life for all in Berkshire County by and individual, foundation or organization.
-Past recipients include Peter Lafayette, 2014 - Marion Simon, 2013 - Susan Lombard, 2005 - Nicholas Boraski, 2003
+It is presented to an individual, foundation, or organization to honor extraordinary commitment to the improvement of the quality of life for all in Berkshire County.

 Ruth P. and Nicholas Boraski Leaders in Philanthropy Award